Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "strongest" - 999999.0 damage
 			"Claw Damage"				"-1.0"

-			// All Mutant Tanks' hittables do this much damage.
+			// Every Mutant Tank's hittables do this much damage.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
 			// --